redpen-cc/redpen-doc/source/configuration.rst

 RedPen has one configuration file, which does the all settings needed to work RedPen with input documents.
-The main configuration file is a xml file which has the root block "redpen-conf" and configuration block contains two sub blocks "validator-list" and "character-table".
+The main configuration file is a xml file which has the root block "redpen-conf" and configuration block contains two sub blocks "validator-list" and "symbol-table".

-The validator-list block specifies a setting file to add validators, and character-table block specifies the input language such as en, ja and the character setting file.
+The validator-list block specifies a setting file to add validators, and symbol-table block specifies the input language such as en, ja and the character setting file.
 For overriding the default character set for the specified language, we can specify the character configuration file to override the default character settings.